Take Me Home (Phil Collins song): Guest appearances

+Live version

+"Take Me Home" became Collins's show closer during the No Jacket Required World Tour.
+It remained at the end of the live show for at least a decade, including the Seriously, Live!
+World Tour of 1990.
+The song was not featured in the 2001 video Live & Loose in Paris, although it was played as an encore.

 Music video

-The music video, directed by Jim Yukick and produced by Paul Flattery, features Collins getting into a Ford Popular and singing a line of the song in various places around the world, including London, Paris, Tokyo, New York City, Sydney, Bremen, Memphis (Graceland), Los Angeles (Hollywood), Stockholm, San Francisco, Kamakura, Chicago, St. Louis and Houston.
+The music video, directed by Jim Yukich and produced by Paul Flattery, features Collins getting into a Ford Popular and singing a line of the song in various places around the world, including London, Paris, Tokyo, New York City, Sydney, Bremen, Memphis (Graceland), Los Angeles (Hollywood), Stockholm, San Francisco, Kyoto, Chicago, St. Louis and Houston.
 Filming was completed on location when Collins' subsequent No Jacket Required World Tour was staged at the corresponding locale.

 Reception

 Reception for the song was mostly positive.
 Jan DeKnock of the Chicago Tribune said that the song was "hypnotic".
 Geoff Orens of AllMusic said that the song was an AMG Track Pick, and that the "pulsating 'Take Me Home' utilizes the drama of 'In the Air Tonight' on a more wistful track".
 David Fricke of Rolling Stone said that the song had "engaging, circular rhythm and languid melodic texture".

 Marty Racine of the Houston Chronicle thought that "Take Me Home" was one of the few songs that "[rose] above the crowd [on the album]".
-Cash Box called it "an urgent ballad" with "intensity and hummable refrain" Billboard called it an "introspective mood piece of melancholy and defiance."
+Cash Box called it "an urgent ballad" with "intensity and hummable refrain".
+Billboard called it an "introspective mood piece of melancholy and defiance."